ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

 ## About {#about}

 I'm a quantitative researcher and co-founder of **Orion Alpha Asset Management**, where I serve as Fund X Managing Partner.
-My work sits at the intersection of fundamental equity research, derivatives modelling, and machine learning-driven portfolio construction — Fund X has returned 26% over 8 months with a 3.43 Sharpe ratio and 4.6% maximum drawdown.
+My work sits at the intersection of fundamental equity research, derivatives modelling, and machine learning-driven portfolio construction.
+Fund X has returned 26% over 8 months with a 3.43 Sharpe ratio and 4.6% maximum drawdown.

 I hold a Master of Financial Engineering from UCLA Anderson and dual degrees in Applied and Computational Mathematics (AMCM) and Computer Science & Business Administration (CSBA) from USC.
 My professional background spans capital markets and M&A in Beijing, Shanghai, and New York, including roles at China Reform Securities, Yongxing Securities, and M+A Squared.

-Outside of markets, I write film reviews for movies worth thinking about beyond the credits — and occasionally build tools that sit at the edge of finance and software.
+Outside of markets, I write film reviews for movies worth thinking about beyond the credits, and occasionally build tools that sit at the edge of finance and software.

 </div>